glinchflash/Parallax-challenge/README.md

 - [x] animations for the character/hero
     - [x] research on how to do this
-    -> jump/float animation added through combination of javascript and css
+    -> jump/float animation added through combination of javascript and css -> used an online tool to create a gif from the images
 - [ ] add obstacles to the scene
 - [] general styling (change images f.e.)
   - [x] changed images to different scene